emad-elsaid/command_tree/README.md

 t = CommandTree::Tree.new
 ```

-Then you can register a command category (a node that contains commands)
+Then you register a command category (a node that contains a group of commands)

 ```ruby
 t.register 'a', 'Applications' # associate the character 'a' to a category called 'applications'